What kind of printing service is Resolve Photo?

 Can I put work you deliver straight into long-term archival storage?

-Unless you’ve told us in advance that you’ll be putting the work straight into archival storage, generally we do not package in archive-safe materials.
+Unless you’ve told us in advance that you’ll be putting the work straight into archival storage, generally we do not package in archive-safe materials in order to keep our prices as low as possible.
 Our commonly used materials are good for protecting pieces during transportation and handling, and pose no issues if the pieces sit for a few weeks.
 If you let us know of any particular archival needs we can potentially address them, but our stock-on-hand selection of long-term archive safe materials is more limited.
 Talk to us for more details if this is a concern for you.

 What sizes do you print?

 We can print most any size.
 Need 13×16?
 No problem.
 21×56?
 No problem.
-With some media we’re able to print 60×120″; with almost all other media we’re able to print up to 44×120″.we specialize in prints 8×10″ and larger because we think great work should be big enough to hang on a wall; go big or go home.
+With some media we’re able to print 60×120″; with almost all other media we’re able to print up to 44×120″.
+We specialize in prints 8×10″ and larger.
 Our entire printing workflow and service approach is geared to high quality, larger sized prints.
-For us, 8×10″ is small, that’s why it is the smallest size we print.
+For us, 8×10″ is the smallest size we print.

 What kind of paper can you print on?